volpx/komput/README.md

 ```
 ## Requirements

-Make sure to have the following installed and/or reachable via `PATH` variable:
+Make sure to have the following installed and/or reachable via random `PATH` variables:
 * `make`
 * `g++ & gcc`
 * `gnuplot` for plots
-* `boost` currently not used but nice to have
+* `boost` for additional functionalities